“Death’s Arch of Triumph”

 If Andreani’s so-called “Melancholy”, the woman meditating over a death’s head, is qualified as “artistically a main plate” with the addition “thematically extraordinary”, how much more so his “Allegory of Death” picked up here by Ridinger as a

 “ pasticcio of iconographic , iconological , and artistic citations ”.

 As – Thieme-B. refer to “the great rarity of the sheets” –

 exceedingly rare for Andreani and an almost unique for Ridinger

 who generally follows the former with the significant aforesaid exception of the wheel’s center.
 Conspicuously omitted, too, yet the two genii of death with their reversed torches on the slopes of the gable on both sides of the rock-hurling Death, the obelisks without ornaments.

-a rarissimum without equal of fine general impression
+a rarissimum without equal

 as possible closure to the group of this “fascinating Allegory of Death” (Gnann) after Fortuna.
 According to a brief survey here the subject was adopted contemporarily to Andreani, too, by Matteo Florimi (Florini; 1580-1603; etching, 19½ × 13¼ in [49.4 × 33.8 cm]), likewise active at Siena, followed by Edmé Moreau’s (Châlons-sur-Marne 1597 – Reims 1660; engraving, E. Moreau fecit & ex.
 Cum priuilegio.; sheet size 20¾ × 13¼ in [52.7 × 33.5 cm])